- Graduate Certificate in assessment, testing, and measurement in education

 - Master of Arts in Education and Human Development in the field of educational technology leadership

-- Master of Arts in Education and Human Development in the field of experiential education and Jewish cultural arts
+- Master of Arts in Education and Human Development in the field of experiential Jewish education

 - Master of Arts in Education and Human Development in the field of higher education administration